fieldtrip/website/development/project/integrate_with_mne.md

 More functions to work with files coming from MNE-Python in MATLAB are available at [https://github.com/mne-tools/mne-matlab](https://github.com/mne-tools/mne-matlab).

-# Integrate FieldTrip and MNE-Python

 ## Introduction

 FieldTrip and MNE-Python offer tools to analyze electrophysiological activity.
 [MNE-Python](http://martinos.org/mne/stable/index.html), with code available at [github.com](https://github.com/mne-tools/mne-python), facilitates the access to the FIFF files and integrates with the [MNE suite](http://martinos.org/mne/stable/index.html), written in C (FieldTrip can also use some of the functions in the MNE suite, as explained in the [minimum-norm estimate tutorial](/tutorial/minimumnormestimate)).
 In addition, MNE-Python allows for a variety of tools for the analysis of electrophysiological data, as demonstrated in the [example gallery](http://martinos.org/mne/stable/auto_examples/index.html).

 Primary use cases for the integration of FieldTrip and MNE-Python are